Home Spotlight How To Negotiate Your Salary After a Job Offer

 Express appreciation for their willingness to engage and carefully consider their counteroffer.
 If their offer doesn’t align with your expectations, politely reiterate your key points and reasons for your initial proposal.

-Subject: Re: Reaching a Mutual Agreement for [Job Title] Compensation – [Name]
+*Subject: Further Discussion on [Job Title] Compensation – [Name]

 Dear [Hiring Manager’s Name or HR Rep’s Name],